 It’s not uncommon for someone to have unpaid debts when they pass away.
 If this happens, the creditor has a right to file a claim against the estate to seek repayment.
 If probate is filed, creditors usually have approximately four months to file their claims.
 If probate isn’t filed, that time is extended up to 12 months.

-While probate is recommended to ensure that debts are paid, liabilities are liquidated, and assets are appropriately distributed, certain situations don’t require probate.
-If a property is owned jointly, it will transfer to the co-owner without going through the probate process.
-Small estates may also be exempt from probate, but they must fall below a certain threshold.
+While probate is highly recommended to ensure that debts are paid, liabilities are liquidated, and assets are appropriately distributed, certain situations don’t necessarily require probate.
+In Hawaii, probate is only required under two circumstances:

 Probate can be a lengthy process and may be unavoidable.
-If you’re navigating these potentially troublesome waters, it’s essential to have someone on your side that understands the process and has your best interest in mind.
-If you’re unsure whether or not probate is required for your situation, reach out to our expert team at 3D Wealth Advisors.
+Thankfully, Hawaii uses the Uniform Probate Code to simplify and streamline things as much as possible.
+However, if you’re still having trouble navigating the waters, it can be incredibly helpful to have someone on your side that understands the process and has your best interest in mind.
+If you’re unsure whether or not probate is required for your situation, or you just need some further guidance, reach out to the experts at Hawaii Partners 3D Wealth Advisors.

 Our team of dedicated advisors can help guide you through the process of probating a will, as well as a variety of other financial scenarios, with the guidance and attention that you deserve.
 Our team has a deep-seated passion for helping area residents organize assets and wealth.
-You can contact us by phone at 808-791-1444 or by reaching out to us online 24 hours a day, seven days a week.
+You can contact us online or by phone at 808-791-1444.
+We look forward to guiding you through probate!